ElPapi42/NeuralCollaborativeFiltering/README.md

 References:
 F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=<http://dx.doi.org/10.1145/2827872>

+During The Experiments i was using Weights and Biases Service for monitoring my model training in real time, i recommend you this service for help in your projects, take decisions smartly and much more: https://www.wandb.com/

 Exploratory Data Analysis, Model Definition, Training and Fine-Tunning described step by step on this Notebook